command-Z3R0/Presentation/README.md

-- 🎲 Interests : CTF, Research security, exploits, vulnerability
+- 🎲 Interests : CTF, researching and learning about cybersecurity, and ethical hacking.